quantifiedcode/python-anti-patterns/README.md

 These patterns are made available under a Creative Commons Non-Commercial license.
 This allows you to use them freely for your own personal projects.

-When using these articles on your website, please add a well-visible link to [http://docs.quantifiedcode.com/python-code-patterns](our documentation website) or this Github project, so that people can easily find the original articles and make contributions.
+When using these articles on your website, please add a well-visible link to [our documentation website](http://docs.quantifiedcode.com/python-code-patterns) or this Github project, so that people can easily find the original articles and make contributions.

 Enjoy :)